Statuses in Latin with translation. Quotes in Latin with translation

 Fac fideli sis fidelis.

-"Be loyal to the one who is loyal to you."
+"Be faithful to those who are faithful to you."

 Antiquus amor cancer est.